GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 functions, and return any of them.
 The returned value's record is the node's output, so provenance is carried by the value itself: element and attributes travel together, and returning a result obtained before some later evaluation is well-defined.
-Re-evaluating the same source overwrites that source's buffer with an identical record, by purity, so stale handles are benign.
+A value is live until its own source is evaluated again, which overwrites that source's buffer; a kernel that needs two results of one input side by side declares the input twice.
 The values are opaque and unforgeable, and inspecting one requires bounds on the generic, which is element access and monomorphization as usual.

 This is the general form of selection: switch, fallback, N-way multiplexers, and per-lane data-driven choice among inputs are all plain